nachivpn/nachivpn.github.io/index.md

 I believe we are versatile beings and I like to work on different problems with varying natures and challenges.
 Currently, I'm involved in academics.
 In the past, I've worked in the industry in various roles.

-## Interests
+## Interests and current work

 Technology and programming excites me, but not more than the underlying theory.
-My theoretical interests include programming languages.
+My specific theoretical interests include programming languages.

-## Current work

 My primary focus now is to build a strong theoretical foundation through my masters program at Chalmers.
 Also, I actively take part in the technology industry as a part-time software consultant.